 Who can apply for Rent to Buy?

 To be eligible for Rent to Buy, you’ll need to be in a working household.
-This means at least one person who’ll be moving into the property must be in full- time employment.
+This means at least one person is employed and in a position to secure a mortgage.

-It is designed for first-time buyers or for those applicants who have exceptional circumstances, such as the break-up of a relationship, which means they can’t currently afford to buy a property outright on the open market.
+It's designed for first-time buyers or for those applicants who've exceptional circumstances, such as the break-up of a relationship, which means they can’t currently afford to buy a property outright on the open market.

 Applicants will be assessed to ensure that they’re eligible for the scheme and that they can’t currently afford to buy a home on the open market.